Zero-Tang/NoirVisor/src/svm_core/readme.md

 - Finally, execute vmrun instruction with address of L1 VMCB, concluding the VM-Exit.

 ## Virtualize ASID
 In NoirVisor, the L0 context use ASID=0, and L1 context use ASID=1.
 To virtualize ASID, we should use ASID>1 for any L2 context.
 For a simple algorithm, we increment ASID by 1 to virtualize it.
 If L2 ASID<2, then the VMCB is inconsistent.
-In CPUID, we decrement the ASID range by 1.
+In CPUID, we decrement the ASID range by 1. <br>
+If nested virtualization is disabled, all ASIDs are reserved for Customizable VMs.

 ## Virtualize GIF
 GIF is quite a special feature in AMD-V. It is a global flag that controls the interrupt behavior of the processor.
 To virtualize GIF, we should identify two scenarios and do what should be done. <br>